aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 ?
 Do you want to use an AWS profile?
 (Y/n) Y
 ?
 Please choose the profile you want to use: [default] ?
-Which app are you working on? iotanalytics
+Which app are you working on? iotdashboard
 ?
 Choose your default editor: [select your favorite IDE] ?
 Choose the type of app that you're building: javascript ?
 What javascript framework are you using: react-native